turbososyn/KPI_labs/README.md

 ### Demo:

 This is a demo function that shows how both functions work: async_map for asynchronous execution and debounce to add extra delay if a task is running too fast.

+# Lab 2 task:

+Create a Promise-based alternative to the async_map function and then write examples using both Promise-based and Async-Await solutions.

+## Explanation of the code:

+### Creating a Promise-based Alternative:
+Python doesn't have a native Promise object like JavaScript, but we can use asyncio.create_task() to simulate the asynchronous behavior of Promises.
+This creates a task that can run concurrently with other tasks.
+I created a helper function called promise_delay to wrap the asynchronous function and simulate the "Promise-like" behavior in Python.
+This wrapper is like the Promise constructor in JavaScript, which resolves the result asynchronously.

+### Implement the promise_map Function:
+The promise_map function is designed to map an asynchronous function (like async_square) onto an iterable and execute the functions concurrently.

+### Creating the Async-Await Solution:
+In the async-await solution, we simply use asyncio.gather (similar to Promise.all in JavaScript) to handle concurrent execution.
+The async_map function is an asynchronous version of map that runs all tasks concurrently.

+### Demonstrating the Promise and Async-Await Solutions:
+To demonstrate the Promise-based solution, we create a list of "promises" using promise_map, and then we wait for all of them to resolve using handle_promises.